is4ac-ismb/oneVirtualCluster/README.md

             Vcluster.delete: true
             Vcluster.monitor_vm: true

-If you still haven't customized the admin view (admin.yaml file), you can replace it with the one provided inside the plugin folder.sunstone
+If you still haven't customized the admin view (admin.yaml file), you can replace it with the one provided inside the plugin folder.